Babb, Montana: Chief Mountain

-Chief Mountain (also called "Old Chief Mountain") is located northwest of Babb on the border of Glacier National Park and the Blackfeet Indian Reservation.
+Chief Mountain / Nínaiistáko is located northwest of Babb on the border of Glacier National Park and the Blackfeet Indian Reservation.
 The mountain is one of the most prominent peaks and rock formations along the Rocky Mountain Front, a 200 mi overthrust fault, known as the Lewis Overthrust, which extends from central Montana into southern Alberta.

 The Chief Mountain Border Station and Quarters is a customs/immigration station on the Canada–United States border in Glacier County, Montana.
 Located on Montana Highway 17 18 mi northwest of Babb, the station is operated seasonally, primarily for tourist traffic between Glacier National Park in Montana and Waterton Lakes National Park in Alberta.
-The station is named after Chief Mountain, described above.
+The station is named after Chief Mountain.
 The station is located within the boundaries of Glacier National Park and is a notable example of the National Park Service Rustic style.
 It is listed on the National Register of Historic Places.